tsclausing/romnomnom/README.md

 ![compiler](https://cloud.githubusercontent.com/assets/542163/5695988/2b86ee9a-9981-11e4-8609-c86f853c012b.png)

-This is actually _exactly_ how Romnomnom works.
+This is actually _exactly_ how Romnomnom works (and, basically, how Python works).

+> There are two general approaches to programming language implementation:
+>
+> * Interpretation: An interpreter takes as input a program in some language, and performs the actions written in that
+> language on some machine.
+> * Compilation: A compiler takes as input a program in some language, and translates that program into some other
+> language, which may serve as input to another interpreter or another compiler.
+>
+> Notice that a compiler does not directly execute the program.
+Ultimately, in order to execute a program via
+> compilation, it must be translated into a form that can serve as input to an interpreter. - [wikipedia.org/Programming_language_implementation](http://en.wikipedia.org/wiki/Programming_language_implementation)

+Perfect!
 Let's work through the diagram above in detail using the following Romnomnom REPL session as an example:

 ```bash
 $ python3 romnomnom